am-lola/HoLola/README.md

 *NOTE:* Do not mix & match `Debug` and `Release` builds!
 If you want to deploy a `Release` version of the final Unity project, these DLLs should *also* be built with the `Release` target!
 For the time being, the checked-in versions are `Debug`.

-Both the native and managed DLLs can be build from `LolaComms.sln` under [/net/LolaComms](./net/LolaComms).
+Both the native and managed DLLs can be built from `LolaComms.sln` under [/net/LolaComms](./net/LolaComms).

 **For deployment to Hololens or the emulator** you *must* build `x86`, *not* `x64`.